IAM permissions required for Amazon EC2 launch templates

 For example, the following IAM policy statement gives the principal permission

-to delete launch templates only if the template uses the specified tag
+to delete launch templates only if the template has the specified tag

 Alternatively, you can use ARNs to identify the launch template that the IAM policy applies to.